dcmartin/hassio-addons/cpu2msghub/README.md

 1. Setup the "cpu2msghub" add-on
 1. Configure `kafka` for [IBM MessageHub][kafka-creds]
 1. Optionally change `horizon` to Open Horizon exchange credentials; `device` and `token` default to: `hostname`-MAC and exchange password.
-1. Optionally change `mqtt` if not using `host: core-mosquitto` on `port: 1883` with topic `kafka/cgiroua_us.ibm.com.IBM_cpu2msghub`
+1. Optionally change `mqtt` if not using `host: core-mosquitto` on `port: 1883` with topic `kafka/cpu-load`
 1. Start the "cpu2msghub" add-on
 1. Check the logs of the add-on for failures :-(

 ## Configuration

 ### Option: `horizon`
-Credentials required for interacting with the Open Horizon exchange; currently the only organization defined is cgiroua@us.ibm.com.
+Credentials required for interacting with the Open Horizon exchange.
 These options are ignored if Open Horizon is not installed or if `listen` option is set to `only`

 The `device` and `token` values are optional and will default to the hostname with MAC address appended and the exchange password.